lexfefegha/Computational-Futures-And-AI/README.md

 O’Regan, G. (2012).
 A Brief History of Computing.
 Springer Science & Business Media.

+Zuboff, S. (2018).
+The age of surveillance capitalism: the fight for the future at the new frontier of power.
+London, Profile Books.

+Finn, E. (2017).
+What algorithms want: Imagination in the Age of Computing.
+Cambridge, Massachusetts, MIT Press.

+Salter, C., & Pickering, A. (2015).
+Alien Agency: Experimental Encounters with Art in the Making.
+Cambridge, Massachusetts, The MIT Press.

+Noble, S. U. (2018).
+Algorithms of oppression: how search engines reinforce racism.

+O'Neil, C. (2016).
+Weapons of math destruction: How big data increases inequality and threatens democracy.

+Srnicek, N., & Williams, A. (2015).
+Inventing the future: Postcapitalism and a world without work.

+Graeber, D. (2016).
+The utopia of rules: On technology, stupidity, and the secret joys of bureaucracy.

+Greenfield, A. (2018).
+Radical technologies: The design of everyday life.

+Halpern, O. (2014).
+Beautiful Data: A History of Vision and Reason since 1945.
+Durham, NC, Duke University Press.

+In Nafus, D. (2016).
+Quantified: Biosensing technologies in everyday life.

+Shadbolt, N., & Hampson, R. (2019).
+The digital ape: How to live (in peace) with smart machines.

+Cheney-Lippold, J. (2019).
+We are data: Algorithms and the making of our digital selves.
+New York, N.Y: New York University Press.

+Perez, C. C. (2019).
+Invisible women: Exposing data bias in a world designed for men.
+London: Vintage Books.

 ---

 ## Weekly Schedule (Will be updated)